 Corelabs usually hire analysts to collect and calibrate data from different sites.
 The final analysis is usually done by a physician.
 Given the complexity of imaging data collection and analysis combined with the importance of core lab data to regulatory agencies, it is important that adequate and accurate budget is allocated for independent core lab analysis.

-Once you are ready to enroll patients in the clinical trial, you’ll need to ship medical devices to the sites.
-Most sites will expect to receive these devices for free.
-The only exception is when conducting post-approval trials for commercially available devices.
+Once you are ready to enroll patients in the clinical trial, you’ll need to ship the medical product to the sites.
+Most sites will expect to receive the medical product for free.
+The only exception is when conducting post-approval trials for commercially available medical product.

-Medical device manufacturers conduct trials for indication expansion.
+Medical device and biologics manufacturers may conduct a trial for clinical indication expansion.
 For example, a stent company may conduct a trial to get their heart stent approved for use in different anatomy.
-For such expansion trials, sponsors may need to provide commercially available devices to sites at no cost.
+For such expansion trials, sponsors may need to provide commercially available medical product to sites at no cost.

-Whether or not you want to provide devices at no cost is a business decision.
-When investigational medical devices are provided at no cost, sites enroll faster and have a much stronger, collaborative relationship with the sponsor.
+Whether or not you want to provide the medical product at no cost is a business decision.
+When investigational medical product is provided at no cost, sites can enroll faster and have a much stronger, collaborative relationship with the Sponsor.